regiongis/SeMaWi/README.md

 ## Deployment configuration

-As part of the `docker-compose up` command, a couple og mutable data will be mounted for you to the running container:
+As part of the `docker-compose up` command, following mutable data will be mounted for you to the running container:

 1. `LocalSettings.php`
 2. Logo file

-Versions of these files in the `res` folder distributed with the source.
+Versions of these files are in the `res` folder and are distributed with the source.

+### Localsettings.php
 Please make sure you review the provided configuration files to adapt the system to your needs.
 Notably, you will want to secure the following settings in `LocalSettings.php`:

 - `$wgSecretKey`